- Article (1) Definitions

 Article (29) Private Notary's License

-Article (30) Private Notary Licensing Requirements
+Article (30) Private Notary Licensing Conditions

 The Private Notary shall satisfy the following requirements as a perquisite for getting licensed:

-a.To be a UAE national;
+a.
+To be a UAE national;

-b.To be of full legal capacity and medically fit;
+b.
+To be of full legal capacity and medically fit;

-c.To be of good conduct and reputation, and has never been sentenced by a court on the grounds of any felony or misdemeanor involving moral turpitude or breach of trust, even if subsequently rehabilitated;
+c.
+To be of good conduct and reputation, and not previously convicted of any felony or misdemeanor involving moral turpitude or breach of trust, even if subsequently rehabilitated;

-d.To be holder of an academic degree in Law or Sharia and Law from a recognized university or higher institute in the State, or an equivalent degree thereof;
+d.
+To hold an academic degree in Law or Sharia and Law from a recognized university or higher institute in the State, or an equivalent degree thereof;

-e.To have already engaged in the judicial or legal jobs described in the executive regulations of this Decree Law for a minimum period of three [3] years;
+e.
+To have already engaged in the judicial or legal jobs described in the executive regulations of this Decree by Law for a minimum period of three (3) years;

-f.To submit a valid insurance policy against professional liability, issued by an insurer duly licensed to operate in the State, in conformity with the controls determined by the Minister;
+f.
+To submit a valid insurance policy against professional liability, issued by an insurer duly licensed to operate in the State, in accordance with the controls determined by the Minister;

-g.His name must not have been removed from the Roster, unless three [3] years have lapsed following the issue date of the decision or judgment;
+g.
+His name must not have been deleted from the register, unless three (3) years have lapsed following the issue date of the decision or judgment;

-h.To successfully pass the procedures and tests prescribed by the Ministry; and
+h.
+To successfully pass the procedures and tests prescribed by the Ministry; and

-i.To pay the prescribed fees; and
+i.
+To pay the prescribed fees; and

-j.To satisfy any other requirements set forth in the Executive Regulations of this Decree Law.
+j.
+To satisfy any other conditions set forth in the Executive Regulations of this Decree by Law.

 Article (31) Lawyer's Performance of Private Notary's Duties